-In any case, cookies can be deleted, accepted or blocked as desired, for this you must only enter the configuration menu according to the web browser you use.
+In any case, cookies can be deleted, accepted or blocked as desired; for this you just need to go to your web browser settings menu.

 What kind of cookies are there?

-Technical cookies: These are the most basic and they allow the web page to differentiate a human user from a robot, when an anonymous or registered user navigates, basic tasks for the operation of any dynamic web, among other things.
+- Technical cookies: These are the most basic and allow to differentiate a human user from a robot, identify when an anonymous or registered user navigates, execute basic tasks for the operation of any dynamic web, among other things.

-Analysis cookies: They store information about the type of navigation that is being done, the sections that are most used, products consulted, time zones, language, etc.
+- Analysis cookies: they store information about the type of navigation that is done, the sections that are most used, products consulted, time zones, language, etc.

-Advertising cookies: They show advertising based on your browsing habits, country of origin, language, etc.
+- Advertising cookies: they display advertising based on your browsing, country of origin, language, etc.

 Some of the cookies used in this website are:

 - Session cookies, to ensure that users who write comments on blogs are humans and not automated applications (robots).